amitrayblr/powerbi-projects/us-afv-sales-report/README.md

-# Global CO2 Emissions Power BI Report
+# US Alternative Fuel Vehicle Sales Report

 ## Overview
 This report analyzes US sales and production data for electric vehicles, including Battery Electric Vehicles (BEVs), Plug-in Hybrid Electric Vehicles (PHEVs), and Hybrid Electric Vehicles (HEVs) using interactive visualizations.
 It also breaks down the number of vehicle registrations by fuel type.